hana-matsumoto/hana-matsumoto.github.io/_projects/Siberia_VegShifts.md

 |                    | Time since disturbance |

 A key part of this process involved **feature engineering to translate these ecological variables into a format suitable for the models**.
 The performance of these predictive models was rigorously evaluated using AUC-ROC and accuracy metrics and importance values were extracted from each trained model.
-These importance values served as the interpretative method for deducing drivers of vegetation change.
+These importance values served as the interpretative method for deducing the potential drivers of vegetation change observed in the simulation models.

 # Results
 ## Simulation modeling results
+The primary shifts of vegetation that occurred under climate change conditions was that of the rather substantial shift from a **tundra dominated historically by Arctic moss and grass (light blue)** to a tundra **invaded and taken over by conifer species (dark and light green) under intermediate and extreme climate change conditions**.
+In the **three taiga landscapes**, the primary shift of vegetation was that of the **reduction of the historically dominant conifer species (dark and light green)** to landscapes **more heavily dominated by deciduous species (brown) under intermediate and extreme climate change conditions**.
 ![](https://hana-matsumoto.github.io/assets/images/Figure4.png)
 *Figure 3: Changes in percent of vegetation types across the four landscapes for a 280-year simulation period, under a historical climate, intermediate and extreme climate change scenario.
 Percentages based on the number of hectares of each forest type*

 ## Random forest classification model results
+### Model performance

 |               | Historical       |              | Intermediate     |              | Extreme         |              |
 |---------------|------------------|--------------|------------------|--------------|-----------------|--------------|